We need to plan: UK travel urges clarity from government - WTMJ

 “We are giving as much notice as we can,” he said.

-Lockdown restrictions are being eased across the U.K. after a stringent three-month lockdown and the rapid rollout of coronavirus vaccines has seen coronavirus cases — and deaths — fall sharply.
+Lockdown restrictions are being eased across the U.K. after a stringent winter lockdown and the rapid rollout of coronavirus vaccines has seen coronavirus cases — and deaths — fall sharply.

 With much of Europe in the midst of a surge of the pandemic and lockdown restrictions being re-imposed, there are concerns that popular European destinations, such as the beach resorts of the Costa del Sol in Spain or the Greek islands may not make the green list.